Watch this clip to know when to get help if you are having angina.

 A pulmonary embolus is most often from a blood clot (thrombus) in a deep vein of the leg.
 This is called deep vein thrombosis (DVT).
 Part of the clot may break off and travel to the lungs.
 This is called a pulmonary embolism.
 This can cut off blood flow in the lungs.

 In the days and weeks after surgery, you have a higher chance of developing a deep vein thrombosis (DVT).
 This is a condition in which a blood clot or thrombus develops in a deep vein.
 They are most common in the leg.
-But, a DVT may develop in an arm, or another deep vein in the body.
+But a DVT may form in an arm, or another deep vein in the body.

 DVT is a blood clot in a deep vein.
 Preventing a blood clot means improving blood flow back to your heart.